Rajat2110/Rajat2110/README.md

 ###

-<p align="left">My name is Rajat and I'm a highly motivated and enthusiastic entry-level web developer with a passion for creating dynamic and user-friendly websites.</p>
+<p align="left">My name is Rajat and I'm a highly motivated and enthusiastic web developer with a passion for creating dynamic and user-friendly web applications.</p>

 ###